Szymon-Czuszek/Python-Riddles/README.md

 - 💾 Constant extra variables for excellent space usage
 - 📖 Clear and simple logic that improves readability

+This solution provides a classic and scalable approach to subarray problems, widely applicable in algorithm design and coding interviews.

 ## 🔄 Riddle 5 - Word Reversal

 **❓ Problem:** Reverse the order of words in a given string.